KajizukaTaichi/MLtalk/README.md

 ML-family programming language that you can write code smoothly

 # List of directories
+The architecture is spliting between language core and user-interface for build any platform.

 - **.lade**: Build scripts of the Lade package manager
 - **core**: Core units of language interpreter and type system